 Although there are no specified deadlines for passing by-laws required to enact tax rates, tax ratios, and capping provisions (with the exception that by-laws must be enacted within the calendar year they pertain to), final tax billing cannot commence until such by-laws have been passed.
-Based on the recommendations in this report, staff anticipate bringing the tax policy related by-laws to the June 24th Council meeting for approval.
-This will allow the final 2019 tax billings to be prepared and issued to property owners shortly thereafter, with the installments due on August 30th and October 31st.
+Based on the recommendations in this report, the tax policy related by-laws, as included with this report, require Council approval.
+This will allow the final 2020 tax billings to be prepared and issued to property owners shortly thereafter, with the installments due on August 31st and October 30th.